Elytrium/LimboAPI/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Report the problem that has occurred in our project.
 title: "[BUG] "
 labels: bug
 assignees: ''
 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of the bug.

 **To Reproduce**
 Steps to reproduce the behavior: